-From opening the citizenry's private mail to intercepting telegraph cables in order to garner secretaring secretaring inverse, cutting enemy cables to block communication-the origins of what we call "information warfare"
+From opening the citizenry's private mail to intercepting telegraph cables in order to gather secrets-or the inverse, cutting enemy cables to block communication-the origins of what we call "information warfare" were spawned during World War I.

 Hitler.
 Flowers and his team dubbed their creation "Colossus," a project that remained a secret until the mid-1970s.
-Colossus was the first to utilize the modern binary system of ones and zeros that form the basis of modern computing.
-Gen. Dwight Eisenhower reportedly gained confidence to launch the D-Day invasion on the Normandy beaches based on Colossusintercepted messages confirming the Germans thought the invasion would be at Calais rather than Normandy.
-William Friedman, perhaps America's most famous cryptologist and considered by many to be the father of modern cryptography, stated in 1942, "Actual physical warfare is intermittent, but mental, that is cryptanalytic warfare is continuous."8
+Colossus was the first to utilize the modern binary system of ones and zeros that form the basis of modern computing.6 Gen. Dwight Eisenhower reportedly gained confidence to launch the D-Day invasion on the Normandy beaches based on Colossusintercepted messages confirming the Germans thought the invasion would be at Calais rather than Normandy.7 William Friedman, perhaps America's most famous cryptologist and considered by many to be the father of modern cryptography, stated in 1942, "Actual physical warfare is intermittent, but mental, that is cryptanalytic warfare is continuous."8